chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-plateau-instability/rayleigh-plateau-instability.rst

 .. note::
   It is assumed that at the initial state the air is static :math:`\left(\mathbf{u}_\mathrm{air} = \mathbf{0} \; \mathrm{m\, s^{-1}}\right)`.

-The following figure display the initial state.
+The following figure displays the initial state:

 +-------------------------------------------------------------------------------------------------------------------+